openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

-The Java type system circa Java 1.0 has eight primitive types (integer and floating point numbers of various sizes, booleans, and characters), user-declared classes and interfaces (including the special root class `Object`), and a type operator `[]` for "array of" that can operate on any type (including array types).
+The Java type system circa Java 1.0 has eight primitive types (integer and floating point numbers of various sizes, booleans, and characters), user-declared classes and interfaces (including the special root class `Object`), and a type operator `[]` for "array of" that can operate on any type (including array types.)
 Types that are not primitive types are called _reference types_.

 Reference and primitive types differ in almost every conceivable way.
-Reference types have _members_ (methods and fields) and supertypes (superclasses and interfaces), and all (directly or indirectly) extend `Object`; primitive types have no members and are "islands" in the type system, with no supertypes or subtypes.
+Reference types have _members_ (methods and fields) and supertypes (classes and interfaces), and all extend `Object` directly or indirectly; primitive types have no members, and are "islands" in the type system with no supertypes or subtypes.
 Arrays of reference types are covariant (`String[]` is a subtype of `Object[]`); arrays of primitives are not.
 To connect primitive types to reference types, each primitive type is associated with a _wrapper_ type